Learning disability: Contrast with other conditions

-People with an IQ lower than 70 are usually characterized as having an intellectual disability and are not included under most definitions of learning disabilities because their difficulty in learning are considered to be related directly to their overall low intelligence.
+People with an IQ lower than 70 are usually characterized as having an intellectual disability and are not included under most definitions of learning disabilities because their difficulty in learning is considered to be related directly to their overall low intelligence.

 Attention-deficit hyperactivity disorder (ADHD) is often studied in connection with learning disabilities, but it is not actually included in the standard definitions of learning disabilities.
 Individuals with ADHD may struggle with learning, but can often learn adequately once successfully treated for the ADHD.
 A person can have ADHD but not learning disabilities or have learning disabilities without having ADHD.
 The conditions can co-occur.

 People diagnosed with ADHD sometimes have impaired learning.
 Some of the struggles people with ADHD have might include lack of motivation, high levels of anxiety, and the inability to process information.
 There are studies that suggest people with ADHD generally have a positive attitude toward academics and, with medication and developed study skills, can perform just as well as individuals without learning disabilities.
 Also, using alternate sources of gathering information, such as websites, study groups and learning centers, can help a person with ADHD be academically successful.

 Before the discovery of ADHD, it was technically included in the definition of LDs since it has a very pronounced effect on the "executive functions" required for learning.
 Thus historically, ADHD was not clearly distinguished from other disabilities related to learning.
 Therefore, when a person presents with difficulties in learning, ADHD should be considered as well.
-Scientific research continues to explore the traits, struggles, effective learning styles and comorbid LDs of those with ADHD.